(one synonym : Dasysternica crypsiphoena Turner, 1922)

-The adult moth of this species has brown wings crossed by a number of dark zig-zag lines separating alternating paler and darker areas.
-There is a dark elongated spot near the middle of each forewing.
+The adult moth of this species has fawn wings crossed by a number of dark zig-zag lines separating alternating paler and darker areas.
+There is a small black elongated spot near the middle of each forewing.
 The moths have a wingspan of about 3 cms.

 The species has only been found in

 An annotated and illustrated list of the primary type specimens of geometrid moths deposited in the Queensland Museum (Australia, Brisbane),

 Volume 5, Part 1 (2012), pp. 79-100, Figs. 35 a,b.

 New and little-known species of Drepanulidae, Epiplemidae, Microniidae & Geometridae in the national collections,

 1902, p.
 648.